imrulo/lat.eth/temperature-check-post.md

 ### **Questions for ENS DAO Community:**
 1. **Cultural Approach**: Does the cultural defense mission align with ENS DAO values?
 2. **Progressive Funding**: Is the milestone-based unlock system appropriate?
-3. **Scale & Impact**: Is 1000 new ENS users a meaningful contribution?
+3. **Scale & Impact**: Is 1000 new ENS users in Serbia a meaningful contribution?
-4. **Geographic Focus**: Should we expand beyond Serbia to other regions?
+4. **Regional Strategy**: Does the Serbia-first approach with Balkan expansion make sense?
 5. **Cultural Integration**: How can we better integrate Latino cultural expression with ENS adoption?
+6. **Expansion Timeline**: What's the ideal timeline for expanding to other Balkan countries?

 ### **Areas for Improvement:**
 - Cultural partnership strategies